 - For Glaze Icing:

-Tips on Substitutions: If you don’t have meringue powder, you can use egg whites for royal icing.
-For a dairy-free glaze icing, substitute milk with a non-dairy alternative.
+Tips on Substitutions: If you dont have meringue powder you can use egg whites for royal icing.
+For a dairy free glaze icing just swap milk with almond or soy milk.

 Directions